TrilemmaFoundation/GT-MSA-Spring-26/README.md

 ## Project Repositories

-Fork one of the following repos (depending on your project selection):
+We have simplified the GitHub workflow from previous capstones by creating template repos (we will not be assigning private repos to teams).
+Fork one of the following repos (depending on your project selection) and commit all work to this fork:

 - [Bitcoin Analytics Template repo](https://github.com/TrilemmaFoundation/bitcoin-analytics-capstone-template)
 - [Soccer Analytics (both tracks) Template repo](https://github.com/TrilemmaFoundation/soccer-analytics-capstone-template)